 Grow Your Grades is back, and bigger than ever!
-We started in September this year, so there are already hundreds of amazing blogs full of people documenting their studying journey through school, college, apprenticeships, university and more.
-You can read more about Grow Your Grades here, and start your own blog here to join the fun!
+We started early this year, so there are already hundreds of amazing blogs full of people documenting their study journey through school, college, apprenticeships, university and more.
+Why not read some Grow Your Grades blogs, and start your own blog here to join the fun!

 While we were reading some Grow Your Grades blogs so far, we noticed that every student, no matter what level they were at, were doing and thinking about the same things.
 This is what we found out...